Uday599/HELM-Practice-1/README.md

 helm create <chart_name>
 helm create todo-api
 ```
 ### This will create a directory structure with all files and folder.
 ```
+todo-api/
 chars/
 templates/                  # this folder has all k8 manifest files
-  _helpers.tpl
-  deployment.yaml
-  hpa.yaml
-  ingress.yamk
-  NOTES.txt
-  service.yaml
-  serviceaccount.yaml
+  _helpers.tpl              # reusable helper template similar to function in python, which can be used anywhere, can be called using                                include deployment.yaml hpa.yaml ingress.yamk
+  NOTES.txt                 # Plain text file created after template is deployed, contains information about what to do next after                                   helm installation service.yaml serviceaccount.yaml
   .helmignore